The demands of the modern world require complex IT landscapes with various disparate systems, applications, and multiple platforms.

 - Service Infrastructure: Connection of components is allowed by the Service Infrastructure through the internal message routing infrastructure, along with enabling the flow of data:

-- Reception of messages from the external partners or service providers through the SOAP binding
+a) Reception of messages from the external partners or service providers through the SOAP binding.

-- Routing the messages to the right service engine on the basis of a composite definition
+b) Routing the messages to the right service engine on the basis of a composite definition.

-The Policy Manager offers the standard mechanism that can be used for authentication, encryption, signing messages and role-based access control.
-It offers better flexibility and secure monitoring as the policy can be changed with the need to change the endpoints or the clients that are using them.
+The Policy Manager offers the standard mechanism that can be used for authentication, encryption, signing messages, and role-based access control.
+It offers better flexibility and security monitoring as the policy can be changed with the need to change the endpoints or the clients that are using them.

 Oracle SOA Suite 12C New Features